Breed Facts

 WILTSHIRE HORN SHEEP

-The Wiltshire Horn is native short wooled sheep breed to southwestern England in the county of Wiltshire, from which the breed gets its name.
-Sometimes referred to as Western or Western Horn sheep, they descended from the large, white sheep that grazed on Salisbury Plain for centuries.
-The Wiltshire was the dominant type of sheep across southern England during the 1700s.
-Populations of 500,000 – 700,000 are estimated to have ranged in the region at that time.
-In the 1800’s the breed began to see decline with the introduction of Southdown, Ryeland and in particular the Merino breed to the region.
-Although they became rare, steadfast supporters of the Wiltshire horn held on to their animals and kept the breed from extinction.
-To support the integrity and long term survival of the breed, on January 13th, 1923 the Wiltshire or Western Sheep Breeders Association was formed by Wiltshire Horn producers in England.
+In the 1800’s the breed began to decline with the introduction of Southdown, Ryeland and in particular the Merino breed to the region.
+Although they became rare, steadfast supporters of the Wiltshire horn kept their animals and saved the breed from extinction.
+To support the integrity and long-term survival of the breed, on January 13th, 1923, the Wiltshire or Western Sheep Breeders Association was formed by Wiltshire Horn producers in England.

-Wiltshire Horn sheep were first documented in North America in 1624 at Plimoth Plantation.
-The breed persisted for some time, though it was not numerous and was never well documented in the historical record.
-During the 1970s, Wiltshire Horns were again imported to the United States, this time from Australia.
+During the 1970s, Wiltshire Horns were again imported to the US, this time from Australia.
 The animals were used by Piel Farm in Maine in the development of a modern hair sheep breed known as the Katahdin.
-In the 1990s, Wiltshire Horn sheep a second wave of importations to the U.S. greatly increased the genetic breadth of the American population.
+In the 1990s, Wiltshire Horn sheep underwent a second wave of importations to the US greatly increased the genetic breadth of the American population.

 Did you know: